jkohlin/wordpress-basics/2-ecosystem.md

 The article's primary content with text, html and embedded images.

 **post_title**
-What is the title of this article? e.g. "How Hurricane Irma Became Such a Monster"
+What is the title of this article?

 **post_status**
 Is this article published?
 Or is it still pending, awating approval?
 This field can have the following values: